cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 In the past 30 years, internet users have unwittingly built the largest, broadest, most diverse, most interesting dataset in human history from which to learn machine learning models.
 These data come in various forms, or "modalities," like images from Instagram, videos from YouTube, audio from various platforms, and text from Wikipedia, Reddit, and many more.

 ChatGPT is learned from text.
-Whereas you’ve trained your language model only on the language you've encountered in the handful of decades for which you've been alive, ChatGPT has been trained on a large chunk of all text ever written on the internet, period.
+Whereas you've trained your language model only on the language you've encountered in the handful of decades for which you've been alive, ChatGPT has been trained on a large chunk of all text ever written on the internet, period.
 For comparison, [Quora](https://www.quora.com/How-long-would-it-take-you-to-read-the-entire-internet) users estimate that this would take a human roughly "23.8 million years" to "you can't, so it's an impossible question" to "you would be dead long before you even made a start."

 This makes it very good at predicting the next word in a phrase, such as our earlier example about the boy and his boots.
 More generally, it can skillfully continue almost *any* text, such as "Can you recite me the Indonesian national anthem in the style of Shakespeare?" or "What should I make for dinner if I only have salmon and chocolate?" or "What's the best way to get to the moon?"